 Becoming an Australian citizen is an important step, committing to our nation, its people and values.

-New citizens are welcomed at citizenship ceremonies held regularly in the Council Chambers at Wyong.
+New citizens are welcomed at citizenship ceremonies held regularly at Council in Gosford and Wyong.

 The Role of Council